AdityaRai2004/Aditya-Python/DAY 2/Debugging-The-Code.md

 ```
 #### Errors

-there was a missing retun statement in the function hence when printed it showed a none type as output
+there was a missing return statement in the function hence when printed it showed a none type as output

 ### 10. Silent Failures